NunoSempere/rosenrot-browser/README.md

 - Anecdotically, surf feels slower, though I haven't tested this rigorously.
 - surf has a larger community, with patches and modifications.
 - surf is more opinionated, but also less amateurish.
-- Like rosenrot until very recently, it [uses](https://git.suckless.org/surf/file/config.mk.html#l15) an obsolete & deprecated version of [webkit](https://blogs.gnome.org/mcatanzaro/2023/03/21/webkitgtk-api-for-gtk-4-is-now-stable/)
+- Like rosenrot until not so long ago, it [uses](https://git.suckless.org/surf/file/config.mk.html#l15) an obsolete & deprecated version of [webkit](https://blogs.gnome.org/mcatanzaro/2023/03/21/webkitgtk-api-for-gtk-4-is-now-stable/) (2.40, with GTK3)
 - My recommendation would be to use rosenrot, and if you find some feature missing, either look how surf does it and import it to rose, or move to surf.
-  - But then again, I've built rosenrot to cater to my own tastes, so I'd say that.
+But then again, I've built rosenrot to cater to my own tastes, so I'd say that.

 ## Folk wisdom